YtoTech/latex-on-http/README.md

 ## Credits

 Inspired by:
-* [Overleaf](https://www.overleaf.com/) and [Sharelatex](https://fr.sharelatex.com/) for the idea that Latex can be made a web-accessible tool
+* [Overleaf](https://www.overleaf.com/) and [Sharelatex](https://fr.sharelatex.com/) for the idea that LaTeX can be made a web-accessible tool
-* ... and for their open-source cloud Latex compiling architectures ([clsi-sharelatex](https://github.com/sharelatex/clsi-sharelatex) and [clsi-overlead](https://github.com/overleaf/clsi))
+* ... and for their open-source cloud LaTeX compiling architectures ([clsi-sharelatex](https://github.com/sharelatex/clsi-sharelatex) and [clsi-overlead](https://github.com/overleaf/clsi))
-* [Latex-Online](https://github.com/aslushnikov/latex-online) from aslushnikov for a CLI-oriented online Latex compiler
+* [Latex-Online](https://github.com/aslushnikov/latex-online) from aslushnikov for a CLI-oriented online LaTeX compiler
-* mrzool for its [great Latex templates](http://mrzool.cc/writing/typesetting-automation/) and integration with Pandoc
+* mrzool for its [great LaTeX templates](http://mrzool.cc/writing/typesetting-automation/) and integration with Pandoc